 Even when you are asking questions, your kids might still walk away thinking that you were trying to scold them.
 Talking about predisposed addiction, types of drug usage and abuse and treatment isn’t easy, but you want to make sure that you emphasize your guiding role to your children.
 Let them know that you are there if they need to talk.
-In the event that you suspect current problems with substance abuse, inform them that you will look at programs together as a family.
+In the event that you suspect current problems with substance use, inform them that you will look at programs together as a family.

 Discussing a history of addiction in the family can feel difficult, but support is available.
-Family First Adolescent Services specializes in treating mental health and substance abuse disorders in adolescents.
+Family First Adolescent Services specializes in treating mental health and substance use disorders in adolescents.
 With a focus on family care, we believe support from parents and family members yields a higher success rate in adolescents.